 It also comes with a front-facing headphone port and custom-tuned rear ports.
 In addition to that, these speakers come in a strong wooden cabinet to provide the best resonance while giving you an excellent sound.

 Why Buy Speakers For Vinyl Under $500?

-Many people still listen to vinyl and for the audiophiles amount us, vinyl is often the normal musical medium instead of digital media.
+Many people still listen to vinyl and for audiophiles amount us, vinyl is often the normal musical medium instead of digital media.

 This is for several reasons, but the primary one is sound quality.
-Nothing beats the raw, unfiltered, undigitized, and uncompressed analog audio.
+Nothing beats raw, unfiltered, undigitized, and uncompressed analog audio.
 So let’s take a quick recap of the reasons people will buy speakers for vinyl:

 1. Sound Quality: As mentioned before, vinyl offers better sound quality than digital formats.
 As long as you have a decent turntable combined with a good amp and speakers, you can get great sound from your vinyl records.

 2. Original Music: many people like having original albums that they can touch and feel

 3. Lost Music: There are many vinyl records out there from unknown artists that created good music but are relatively not well-known.
 Many of these songs never made their way to CDs and other digital media.

 So why did we choose the $500 price point?
 Well quite simply, good quality speakers for vinyl are often quite expensive.
 However, we decided to go with the budget option because there do exists vinyl speakers under $500.